-Prof. Stefan Kooths, born in 1969, is Professor of Economics and Coordinator of the Economics program at Berlin Campus.
+Prof. Stefan Kooths, born in 1969, is Professor of Economics and Coordinator of the Economics programme at Berlin Campus.

 Alongside teaching he has been active for over 10 years in applied economic research and political consultancy.
 He has taken a leading role in overseeing numerous consultancy projects and expert opinions both domestically and abroad for governments, international organizations, and companies.
 He regularly voices his opinions on the pressing questions on economic policies and always addresses the wider public with suggestions and counsel.